 There’s no denying that Petra is a place that inspires superlatives.
 It’s one of the world’s über-famous archaeological sites, and like most first-time visitors, we were astounded.
 With vibrant red, white, and pink sandstone cliffs carved into beautiful, ornate temples and tombs, the city is absolutely awe-inspiring.

-We were so impressed that we wrote three posts (see the links below) on the hand-carved tombs and Bedouins who live in the area.
+We were so impressed by the hand-carved tombs created by Bedouins who live in the area.
 But the ancient Nabataeans aren’t the only ones who whittled away at the striking cliffs.
 Mother nature’s relentless sculptors – water and wind – have also been on the job for millions of years.

 These elegant swirls of ochre and terra cotta are called “Liesegang rings.”
 Exactly how these strangely beautiful rocks are formed has geologists scratching their heads, but understanding the process isn’t necessary to appreciate their unique appeal.

 This light brown wedding-cake formation is a result of “differential erosion.”
 This is geo-speak for what happens when some parts of the rock wall weather faster or slower than others; softer means fast, and harder means slow.